Is soup good for weight loss? Here’s what the research says

 We promised to spill the secrets of the best soup recipes for weight loss, so here it is.
 These 5 tips can help with a low-calorie soup that's easy to cook and good for you, while supporting your weight loss journey.

 A healthy diet includes protein across 2-3 meals each day [10].
-Luckily, there are lots of ways to get a dose of protein into any soup recipe.
+Luckily, there are lots of different ways you can add protein to your soup recipe.
 For example, adding ingredients such as [7][10]:

 - Tofu